Jet truck driver killed in Michigan air show accident

 The truck flipped off the runway and burst into flames while racing two planes.

-Several witnesses told News 8 there was an explosion and then fire coming from a truck.
+Several witnesses told Nexstar’s WOOD there was an explosion and then fire coming from a truck.

 The air show has been cancelled for the rest of the day while emergency crews respond to the scene.
-The airspace has been closed.
-Everything is set to return to normal on Sunday.
+The driver’s identity has not been released.